What happens on Sunday morning.

 Every Sunday at 10 AM

-Our worship service is a mix of traditional and contemporary worship styles.
-That aims to take you into the presence of God.
+Our worship service is a mix of traditional and contemporary worship styles that aim to take you into the presence of God.

 We strongly believe that families should worship together, and welcome the noises of children into our services.